pripakhotness81/notes/README.md

 # 2024-03-14
 - Today's programming wisdom is to be a lifelong learner.
 Technology is constantly evolving, and to stay relevant in the industry, you must constantly update your knowledge and skills.
 This means reading blogs, attending conferences, watching tutorials, learning new programming languages, staying up-to-date with industry trends, practicing regularly, collaborating with others, asking questions, giving feedback, being open-minded, embracing challenges, seeking feedback and continuously improving your work.
 By doing this, not only will you become a better programmer but you will also be able to adapt to the ever-changing world of technology.

+# 2024-03-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and conciseness.
+Write code that's easy to read, understand, and maintain.
+Avoid over-engineering; complex solutions often lead to more bugs and harder maintenance.
+Always consider the long-term implications of your design decisions.
+Remember, you're not just writing code for the computer to execute but also for humans to comprehend and collaborate on."

+Additionally, "Premature optimization is the root of all evil (or at least most of it) in programming." — Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary, based on performance metrics and actual needs.
+Always balance the trade-offs between code readability and its efficiency.